wlsf82/protractor-and-webrtc/README.md

 - How to create tests where two browsers interact with each other
 - How to create other Page Object methods that may be useful for tests with two or more browsers

-### Brief introduction to real use cases of WebRTC applications
+### Brief introduction to real use cases of WebRTC application testing

 You may have noticed that so far all the tests are only navigating to the application under test and performing verifications.
 There is no other interaction and the application is not being used as real users would do.